echo-lab/assets/TechinicalResources/VM_Setup/VM_Website_Setup.md

 ```

 HTTPS requires certs, so you need to get certs from VT or certbot (VT is recommended.
 I don't know the full process for certbot)
-For HTTPS Set-up do this:
+For HTTPS set-up with a single server/service do this:
 ```
 upstream SERVER_NAME {
 	server localhost:3000;